HedgehogeForge/PowerBi/README.md

 Each of these roles is crucial for successful data analysis projects.
 Together, they form a powerful team that can transform raw data into valuable insights, driving growth and innovation in a company.

+##Tasks

+Here's a breakdown of the tasks a data analyst typically handles, keeping it simple and clear:

+* **Preparation:**  This is like getting all your ingredients ready before you start cooking.
+A data analyst gathers the data from different sources, cleans it up (like removing duplicates or errors), and makes sure it's in a format that can be easily used.

+* **Modeling:** Here, the analyst organizes the data into a structure that makes sense.
+It's like creating a blueprint for a house.
+They might create tables, relationships, and categories to make the data easier to understand and analyze.

+* **Visualization:** This is where the analyst turns the data into pictures, like charts and graphs.
+It's like an artist creating a painting.
+Visualizations make it easier to see patterns, trends, and insights in the data.

+* **Analysis:** Now, the analyst starts digging into the data, looking for answers to questions.
+It's like a detective solving a case.
+They might use statistical methods, compare different groups, or identify trends to draw conclusions.

+* **Administration:** This involves managing the data and the tools used for analysis.
+It's like a librarian keeping the books organized.
+The analyst might also be responsible for data security, ensuring that the data is accurate and reliable, and documenting the analysis process.

+These tasks often overlap and are iterative, meaning an analyst might go back and forth between them as needed